Home Tutorials Training Consulting Books Company Contact us

 To create a new layout file, select your app folder, right click on it and select File New Android resource file.
 Choose the Layout option to create a layout file.

 The availability of the menu entries and the resulting dialog depends on the selected folder.
-If the entry is not available or the resulting dialog is wrong, ensure you select the 'app' folder.
+If the entry is not available or the resulting dialog is incorrect, ensure you select the 'app' folder.

 The easiest way to create a new resource file, e.g., a layout file, is the context menu on the corresponding folder.
 To create a new folder, see Creating a new resource folder.
 This is demonstrates for the creation of a new layout file in the following screenshot.